Your belly grumbles.

 #3 - Ice cream

-Talk about a comfort food.
+Talk about comfort food.
 Not only is it the preferred dessert of 41% of Americans, but it’s also loaded with calcium, sugar, and fat.
-Ice cream’s sweet, it cools you down, and makes you happy.
-No wonder you’re craving a cone of that soft serve.
+That cone of soft serve is sweet, cools you down, and makes you happy.
+No wonder you're craving ice cream.

 Tip: Excess fat and the addictive nature of ice cream can be rough on your stomach.
-Try low-fat frozen yogurts to satisfy that sweet craving.
+Try low-fat frozen yogurts or low-sugar to satisfy that sweet craving.

 #2 - Pickles